GSA/resources.data.gov/pages/tools/inventory-data-gov-guide.md

 Two-factor authentication (2FA) is now required, so enable 2FA through the instructions on the [OMB MAX login](https://login.max.gov/cas/login?service=https%3A%2F%2Fmax.gov%2Fmaxportal%2Fsa%2Flogin.action%3Bjsessionid%3D994E6FE4CC968B89D599672C9F9DDAAE) page.
 You can add a device by clicking on “Manage SMS 2-Factor Devices” under your profile settings.
 This is not necessary if you use your PIV/CAC card to log in to MAX; it is already considered 2FA.
 <img width="300" alt="maxlogingraphic" src="https://user-images.githubusercontent.com/49877323/66851405-aff0fa00-ef48-11e9-9ed8-fb29cc5af1db.png">
 After you have logged in to OMB MAX, email us at datagov@gsa.gov to let us know you have completed the initial login.
 We will then associate requested permissions to your account.
 On subsequent logins to inventory.data.gov (through OMB MAX), you should be able to use inventory.data.gov to manage metadata without further assistance.

-## Using inventory.data.gov to manage datasets
+## Using inventory.data.gov to manage datasets(#using-inventory-data-gov-to-manage-datasets)
+{:#using-inventory-data-gov-to-manage-datasets}

 Once you have an account as an Editor or Administrator for your agency (Organization), you can use inventory.data.gov to add or edit datasets for your Organization.
 Once you log in, you’ll see an activity page showing your recent activity on inventory.data.gov.
 ![inventorylogin](https://user-images.githubusercontent.com/49877323/66858334-0ebd7000-ef57-11e9-9f56-9c5bee4cc4d9.jpg)